ata-turhan/Kaggle-Blueprints/README.md

-# Classification-Blueprint-with-ML
+# Kaggle-Blueprints
-It is a blueprint of general jupyter notebook that can be used for classification tasks
+This repo consists of blueprint jupyter notebooks that can be used for classification and regression tasks using ml and dl solutions.